Note: This tribute to Bette Davis appeared previously in online Bright Lights in 1997.

 “Millions of moviegoers responded to the challenge of her headstrong, neurotic heroines who, like Frankenstein’s monster, were made of mismatched parts and bolts of electricity.
 Her cluster of quirks attracted as they repelled.”

 Bette Davis is the exception to every rule.
 The tin-plated platitudes out of which show-biz bios are fabricated simply don’t work.
 Stars were supposed to be “pretty,” but her eyes bulge, her nose droops over thin lips, her breasts sag, her hips spread, and any display of legs would most certainly have hindered the war effort.
 Female stars were supposed to be “feminine,” but Davis thrust raw emotion at audiences without apology, demanding that attention be paid.
-What’s more, during a period in which thought was considered “man’s country,” Davis created characters who used their heads for more than chapeaux.
+What’s more, during a period in their heads for more than chapeaux.
 (Of course, her brainpower tends to be harnessed for selfish schemes rather than for humanity.
 Unlike Greer Garson, she felt no compulsion to discover radium.)

 Millions of moviegoers responded to the challenge of her headstrong, neurotic heroines who, like Frankenstein’s monster, were made of mismatched parts and bolts of electricity.
 Her cluster of quirks attracted as they repelled: jerky movements suggesting carburetor trouble; the catapulting of consonants from her lips with invisible hyphens placed between syllables; volcanic outbursts accompanied by fire breathing and smoke swallowing; that throaty, defiant laugh.
 One must search the animal kingdom to find a creature so strangely arresting.
 The walk of a caged lioness, the instincts of a wolf (in Italy she was known as “La Lupa”), and the appetite of a black widow spider.
 And nothing canine is foreign to her.